Banishment By Attrition: The Truth About Residency Restrictions

 Derek W. Logue

-Created 28 July 2012, Last Updated 12 August 2018
+Created 28 July 2012, Last Updated 8 Aug 2024

-The Ordinance appears to attempt to ensure public safety, in certain parts of Allegheny County, by isolating all Megan’s Law registrants in localized penal colonies of sorts, without any consideration of the General Assembly’s policies of rehabilitation and reintegration.” — Pennsylvania Supreme Court Justice CJ Castille, Fross et al. v.
+The Ordinance appears to attempt to ensure public safety, in certain parts of Allegheny County, by isolating all Megan’s Law registrants in localized penal colonies of sorts, without any consideration of the General Assembly’s policies of rehabilitation and reintegration.” — Pennsylvania Supreme Court Justice CJ Castille, in Fross et al. v.
 County of Allegheny, No. 17 WAP 2010 [1]

 INTRODUCTION